Advice from Contax Law’s Accountants for our Contractors

 To all our clients and friends,

 Once again, if you need to discuss any of the above please don’t hesitate to call our team – see below for the numbers to call.
-We are happy to take calls and help or advise where we can.
+We are happy to take calls and help or advise where I can.
 In the meantime take care of yourselves and others and stay safe.

 Nick Robbins – M: +44 7921 298 095

 Charlie Harris – M: +44 7879 498 548